-On March 15, 2021, the Trust announced the acquisition of a 50% interest in a 181 site Manufactured Housing Community named Mountview Mobile Home Park located in Calgary, Alberta.
-The acquisition price for 100% of the property was approximately \$16.9 million, excluding transaction costs.
-The Trust's portion of the acquisition price was approximately \$8.5 million.
-Mountview is located on 24 acres of land, comprised of two adjacent parcels that is currently 100% occupied.
+On February 7, 2022, the Trust entered into an agreement to acquire a 50% interest in a multi-tenant industrial property located in Saint Laurent, QC.
+The acquisition price for 100% of the property is approximately \$6.3 million, excluding transaction costs.
+The Trust's pro-rata portion of the transaction is \$3.2 million, excluding transaction costs.